About the APO

 Mission

-Through the APO essay-writing exeperience and in providing two students the opprtunity to attend the IPO, the APO seeks to provide American high school students with the ability to contribute to the pre-university development of philosophical inquiry, critical, creative, and international thinking.
+Through the APO essay-writing experience and in providing two students the opprtunity to attend the IPO, the APO seeks to provide American high school students with the ability to contribute to the pre-university development of philosophical inquiry, critical, creative, and international thinking.

 History

-In 2009, Joseph Murphy, a philosophy and ethics teacher at the Dwight-Engelwood School, met with David Schrader, the Director of the American Philosophical Association, to discuss his plan to run a class on the history of western philosophy taught entirely in Spanish.
+In 2009, Joseph Murphy, a philosophy and ethics teacher at the Dwight-Engelwood School, met with David Schrader, the Execuive Director of the American Philosophical Association, to discuss his plan to run a class on the history of western philosophy taught entirely in Spanish.
 A year later, Schrader invited Murphy to discuss the latter's experience teaching philosophy in Spanish.

 For each year since, the APO has served as the national contest to select delegates for the IPO.
+From 2013 to 2025, the APO was run through this blog, which continues to serve as an archive of APO history.

 The U.S. delegation to the 2011 IPO in Vienna